danielscarvalho/BUSINESS-COMPLEX-SALES/README.md

 Selling softwares and IT projects is hard, it is complex sales.

-You need to do a pre-sales engineering in order to define resources (people, telecom and network, security, solftware and hardware), time and cost involved.Design Sprint - Design Thinking (prototyping)
+Pre-sales engineering is required in order to define resources (people, telecom and network, security, solftware and hardware), time and investiment.

 ## Pre-sales engineering tools: